 The need for such an appointment should, however, be adequately justified.”

 If any NGO wants to get a FCRA registration Chanakya can help out at Application and Documentation part only.
-As the Consultants who know the process that provide documentation support and the process of the application for FCRA.
+As the Consultants who know the process and requirements for FCRA registration that provide documentation support and information of the process of the application for FCRA.
 Chanakya NGO Consultancy doesn’t assure any one to provide FCRA Registration and doesn’t entertain such persons and organisations who expect to provide FCRA beyond the legal applicable parameters.
 Chanakya entertains the consultancy at ethical information dissemination and at documentation part only.
 If the NGO or organisation is entitle according the FCRA Authority then to provide the FCRA is the work of the FCRA Section of Ministry of Home Affairs of Government of India, no other can assure.
 So if the applicant NGO fulfills the required applicable rules and the the parameters (declared or undeclared) of FCRA Authorities then FCRA is possible if not then it is not possible.
 Chanakya only supports at the required documentation part including the past Annual Reports and other documents of NGO that are required to apply for FCRA Registration.

 For any kind of help or clarification like NGOs already having FCRA still and need the help in some regarding Filing of Annual Returns so they can contact Chanakya team.
 Chanakya consultants would help NGOs in the best they can that their matter can resolve through documentation consulting.